psevestre/openid-fapi/Financial_API_WD_002.md

 #### 6.2.1 Protected resources provisions

-The protected resources supporting this document shall support the provisions specified in clause 6.2.1 Financial API - Part 1: Read Only API Security Profile.
+The protected resources supporting this document

-In addition, the protected resouces
+1. shall support the provisions specified in clause 6.2.1 Financial API - Part 1: Read Only API Security Profile;

-* SHALL adhear to the requirements in [MTLS].
+1. SHALL adhear to the requirements in [MTLS].

 ### 6.2.2 Client provisions